Employee Engagement and Well-Being

 Clariant’s employee engagement and retention programs also improve its external reputation as a preferred employer, increasing the interest of potential external candidates.

 Promoting workplace health and well-being is a local responsibility at Clariant that is addressed by tailored programs in the different regions.
 Clariant is a member of the »Future of Work« and »Healthy People, Healthy Business« initiatives of the World Business Council for Sustainable Development.
 The company offers free psychological counseling and stress management trainings in many countries.
 Employee assistance programs analyze and evaluate mental strain, educate employees on mental health risks, and ensure the development of relief strategies for affected employees.
-In 2021, Clariant reviewed health and well-being offerings in every country to identify and adapt related offerings for employees.
+In 2022, Clariant reviewed health and well-being offerings to identify and adapt related offerings for employees.

 Awards and benefits programs